bor0/gidti/manuscript/chapter4.md

 \z => prim__addBigInt 3 z : Integer -> Integer
 ```

-We can see (from the type) that as a result we get another function.
+We can see (from the type) that as a result, we get another function.

 I> ### Definition 1
 I>